shner-elmo/sqlalchemy-guide/README.md

 ## Inserting Records

-To insert new records we can either pass a string with SQL query, or create an instance of the class and pass that directly:
+To insert new records we can either pass a string with the SQL query, or create an instance of the class and pass that directly:

 Passing a string: